 To make things faster, I recommend doing power pumping to boost your milk production.

 You can either set aside an hour a day to do 3 short 10-min pump with 10-min break, or do the 2-hourly pump for 48 hours.

 3. Your baby starts sleeping through the night

 This is such a big milestone that every parent are waiting for.

 When the baby starts sleeping through the night, the parents also get the rest they desperately need, too.

-However, from milk supply point of view, there's a long gap the last feeding at night and the
+However, from milk supply point of view, there's a long gap the last feeding at night and the first-morning feeding.